kastnerkyle/romanian_noise_tests/README.md

 Note that these stages correspond to *training noise* - at sampling time we always have 0 noise, and *sampling* in this model is not stochastic - we always take the prediction from the output layer, which is also the mean of some gaussian with fixed variance when viewed as a mixture density network.

 Jose recommend only annealing to noise 1. to me from his experiments, and it indeed seems annealing to noise std 1. works the best in this case in a new language entirely.
 This is documented in the paper.
-Interestingly, not annealing at all *also* works pretty well.
+Interestingly, not annealing at all (staying at 4.) *also* works pretty well.

 This curve represents about 2 weeks of training - 125 epochs at about 9000 seconds an epoch, or 312.5 hours, or 13.02 days.

-sample_0_* is a sample that is generally good for all 3 speakers, there is a bit of fluctuation in the start/cutoff due to the voice detector I am using and the unreasonably weird noises the vocoder tends to make.
+sample_0_* is a sample that is generally good for all 3 speakers, there is a bit of fluctuation in the start/cutoff due to the voice up/down detector I am using and the unreasonably weird noises the vocoder tends to make at the end.

 sample_6_* is a sample that is generally bad for all speakers - it seems like the attention stops working at the tail end to comedic effect.

 Videos made with this script: https://gist.github.com/kastnerkyle/d8205ff521dbee3061d9b5ccd3dde8f8